Omar-Yasser-Frontend/Booking-Hotel/README.md

 ## 📋 Current Status

-**Phase**: Planning & Design
+**Phase**: Design & Frontend

-I'm currently in the planning stage, carefully considering the features and functionality that will be implemented.
+I'm currently in the Frontend stage, carefully considering the features, design and functionality that will be implemented.
 This includes:

 - Feature specification and requirements gathering
 - System architecture design
-- Database schema planning
-- API endpoint design
 - User interface mockups and wireframes

 ## 🔄 Repository Updates